dmbarbour/glas/docs/GlasApps.md

 The runtime provides an initial namespace of registers and methods to the application:

-* 'app.\*' - application methods may call each other, e.g. mutual recursion
+* 'app.\*' - Fixpoint definition of application.
+Useful for expressing inheritance and override when composing applications.
+Similar to 'self' in OOP.
-* 'g.\*' - application-private 'global' registers, initially zero
+* 'g.\*' - ephemeral, 'global' registers bound to runtime instance; initially zero.
 * 'sys.\*' - system APIs, e.g. network, filesystem, clock, FFI, reflection
 * 'db.\*' - shared, persistent registers, bound to a configured database